-This course provides an overview of contemporary strategies in sales.
-The course will concentrate on strategies in sales.
+This course provides an overview of contemporary

+strategies in sales.
 The course will concentrate on improving communication skills, customer service skills, building a personal relationship with customers, and incorporating technology in sales.
 The course covers a broad range of topics that will introduce students to the techniques and strategies of sales.